-Governor Perry did more than simply agree with Lamesa’s origin claim.
+[Former Governor] Perry did more than simply agree with Lamesa’s origin claim.
 In 2011 he signed legislation affirming it.
-That was a gutsy move on the governor’s part.
+That was a gutsy move on the politician’s part.
 After all, it may be argued that CFS—typically accompanied by white gravy, mashed potatoes, canned green beans, and a tall glass of sweet iced tea—is the State Lunch.

 As Hughes and I chatted, the CFS Festival got into full swing: Vendors ringed the edge of the tree-lined meadow, and there was the requisite motorcycle rally in the community center parking lot, as well as a rodeo at the nearby fairgrounds.
 However, all other activity paled in comparison to the competition among 14 teams and individuals in the Chicken-Fried Steak Cook-Off.